Funding Support to Promote Healthy Students in Louisiana Schools

 Active Schools Grants

 Active Schools is a network of parents, educators, organizations and advocates with a passion for prioritizing physical activity in schools to help students be active, healthy and happy.
-Through an Active Schools grants, your school can better promote its physical education and health curriculum and physical activity in general.
+Through an Active Schools grant, your school can better promote its physical education and health curriculum and physical activity in general.

 Action Based Learning Grant